-It was like an immense rose.
-An incredible rose of a thousand close clustering petals.
+credible rose of a thousand close clustering petals.
 It blossomed with a myriad shifting hues.
-And instant by instant the flood of varicolored flame that poured into its petalings down from the sapphire ovoids waxed and waned in crescendoes and diminuendoes of relucent harmonies--ecstatic, awesome.
+And instant by instant the flood of varicolored flame that poured into its petalings down from the sapphire ovoids waxed and waned in crescendoes and diminuendoes of relucent harmonies-ecstatic, awesome.